 Rolling Chassis Test (04/23/2016)

 Managed to get it loaded into my trailer and took it to the club track for one of the club run days.
 I had a lot of compliments and questions while it sat in the steaming bay area on display.
 Then I had Wayne tow me around to see how the chassis would perform.
 It worked really well.
-Only had on derailment.
+We only had one derailment.
 The lead truck jumped off the track near the Nicol Bridge.
 I think that was just because there was so little weight on the lead truck.
 I was sitting on the tender and had my feet on the pegs over the middle truck but, without a boiler, the lead truck has almost no weight on it.
-In any case, it doesn't worry me.
+In any case, it doesn’t worry me.